 - Easy to manage.

 - Easy to start.
-Little paperwork to establish business.
+Little paperwork to establish a business.

 - An owner can be sued.

-- Owner pays personal income taxes on ALL profits.
+- The owner pays personal income taxes on ALL profits.

-- Bad business debt affects owner’s personal credit rating.
+- Bad business debt affects the owner’s personal credit rating.

 A business owned by two or more people who share responsibilities.
-General partner(s) run the business.
-They contribute money to raise capital to launch the business.
-All partners are decision makers.
+A general partner(s) runs the business.
+Hence, they contribute money to raise capital to launch the business.
+All partners are decision-makers.

-Some partners may contribute different percentages into the partnership.
+Some partners may contribute different percentages to the partnership.
 And then, some partners may serve in different capacities.